-- 1. Practical know-how of various internal and external Hardware components of a computer (including basic working of peripheral devices). - 2.
-Introduction to Operating Systems; installing Windows; basics of windows. - 3.
-Working knowledge of Internet. - 4.
-Introduction to word processor and mail merge. - 5.
-Introduction to MS-Excel. - 6.
-Working on MS-PowerPoint. - 7.
-Introduction to basic structure of C program, utility of header and library files. - 8.
-Implementation of program related to the basic constructs in C - 9.
-Programs using different data types in C - 10.
-Programs using Loops and Conditional Statements in C - 11.
-Programs using functions by passing values using call by value method. - 12.
-Programs using functions by passing values using call by reference method. - 13.
-Programs using arrays single dimension in C. - 14.
-Program to implement array using pointers - 15.
-Programs related to string handling in C
+- 1. Introduction to various hardware components of computer. - 2.
+Installation of any operating system. - 3.
+Creation of any social account (Microsoft, Google etc.). - 4.
+Introduction to MS-Office. - 5.
+Introduction to basic structure of C program, utility of header and library files. - 6.
+Implementation of program related to the basic constructs in C. - 7.
+Programs using functions by passing values using call by value and call by reference method. - 8.
+Program to illustrate the use of arrays in C. - 9.
+Programs related to string handling in C. - 10.
+Program to illustrate the use of pointers.

-Course Title: Basic Communication Skills Laboratory Course Code: ENG152
+Course Title: Basic Communication Skills Lab

+Course Code: ENG152A

-- To improve fluency in speaking English. - To promote interactive skills through Group Discussions and role plays.
+- To improve the preparation and presentation competencies necessary for oral communication in a variety of contexts, as both a speaker and a listener. - To improve pronunciation. - To promote interactive skills through Group Discussions and role plays.